Texas Residency Regulations

 Oklahoma Reduced Tuition Rate

 Qualifying Oklahoma residents may be eligible for reduced tuition as authorized by action of the Texas Woman's University Board of Regents.
 This action applies only to Oklahoma undergraduate students.
-Eligible students must provide two different documents showing physical location of residency in Oklahoma to the Registrar's Office to qualify for this reduced rate.
+Eligible students must provide two different documents showing physical location of residency in Oklahoma to the Registrar's Office by the census date of the first term to utilize the reduced rate.
 This policy is reviewed annually by the Board of Regents and the Board can at any time remove this exemption.

-- It is the student’s responsibility to submit the Residency Questionnaire and/or requested documentation for the establishment of residency for tuition purposes.
+- It is the studentís responsibility to submit the Residency Questionnaire and/or requested documentation for the establishment of residency for tuition purposes.

 - If a student has submitted a Residency Questionnaire, they must check their TWU email account for updates regarding their status.